 The Wave Pool Art Space Is Your Space Program awards sponsored residencies to local, national, and international artists interested in engaging Cincinnati with their artistic practice.
-Residencies of 2-6 weeks include flexible live/work studio space, a month long exhibition in our gallery (when appropriate), opportunities for artistic community engagement and programming, and a $1500 stipend for the project as well as living/travel expenses.
+Residencies of 2-6 weeks include flexible live/work studio space, a month long exhibition in our gallery (when appropriate), opportunities for artistic community engagement and programming, and a $1500 stipend for the project (which includes living/travel expenses).
 Residents become part of the dynamic artistic community of Cincinnati, Ohio and are asked to engage the community in at least one public workshop, program, or performance during their stay.

 Successful proposals are projects that collaborate with the community, utilizing a social practice methodology that makes the place and the people who are here integral to the project.
 Projects are to be artist developed and in line with their work.
 The program emphasizes two-way engagement, offering exceptional arts experiences to Wave Pool’s local community as well as unique benefits and exhibition opportunities to the artists in residence.

 The annual open call period for the 2019 program is now open!

 To apply please send the following in one zipped folder to firstname.lastname@example.org by our deadline of November 2nd, 2018:

 · A completed Art Space Is Your Space Proposal Form (click here or via the link below to download)

 · Up to 15 images of recent work or up to 20 minutes of video and/or audio.*

 · $15 processing fee receipt (please send via the paypal button below)